cmd-users/sorting-hat/README.md

 <img align="right" width="256"  src="https://i.imgur.com/SGa9kKy.png" alt="sorting-hat logo"/>

-Sorting Hat is a tool that empowers students to find their best suited learning methodology, backed up by extensive psychology research and well known concepts.
+Sorting Hat is a tool that empowers students to find their best suited learning methodology, backed up by extensive research and well known psycology concepts.

 It uses the powers of predictive language models to interpret a series of open-ended answers so that all the relevant information is extracted to be used with traditional learning methodoly identification approaches.